 Practicing gratitude for your skin is just as beneficial of a step as cleansing, moisturizing, and everything in between.
-First, read our expert-advised mantras.
+First, read our expert-advised mantras and reasons to be grateful for your skin.
 Then, we have a prompt for you to create your own, too.

 Thank you, skin, for keeping us healthy.